DaoCloud/DaoCloud-docs/docs/en/docs/dce/terms.md

 # Glossary

-This page lists some terms common to DEC 5.0 in alphabetical order.
+This page lists some terms common to DCE 5.0 in alphabetical order.

 ### A